h-tendy/datagroom-gateway/README.md

     * Dynamic updates to edited cells.
     * Guaranteed to not overwrite a more recent edit by someone else.

 1. Supports markdown in cells.
 You edit markdown and the html is rendered in the table.
+Use of `codemirror` as an editor for markdown is enabled.

 1. Export of all data to `xlsx` file format.